Strangers and Brothers (TV series): Critical reception

 In a 1985 review in The New York Times, John J. O'Connor praised only the episode based on the novel The Masters and called the series a "dud" and summarized; "the series as a whole—or at least its first half—fails to ignite with compelling characters and incidents.
 The themes are big, the issues are important, but Strangers and Brothers is a monumental disappointment."

+Home media

+Simply Media released the complete series on DVD on region 2 on the 29 September 2014.